godotengine/godot-docs/tutorials/ui/creating_applications.rst

     Additionally, on macOS, native file dialogs are not supported when game embedding is enabled in the editor.
-To test this functionality when running the project, make sure you disable game embedding by switching to the :menu:`Game` screen, clicking the 3 vertical dots and unchecking :menu:`Embed Game on Next Play`.
+To test this functionality when running the project, make sure you disable game embedding by switching to the :menu:`Game` screen, clicking the rightmost icon in the bar at the top and unchecking :menu:`Embed Game on Next Play`.

 .. _doc_creating_applications_tray_icon: